About the Research

 Research - Celtic Fly Casts

 My interest in traditional casting began on the rivers of North Wales in the late 1970s, where tight banks, fast water, and limited space made conventional back casting difficult.
-Like many anglers, I was taught the accepted view that modern Spey casting originated in Scotland.

 Celtic Fly Casts brings together historical sources, practical demonstrations, and field experience to explore how these river techniques developed and how they shaped modern casting.
-The aim is not to promote a single origin story, but to understand how practical solutions evolved independently on different rivers and were later recorded in print.

 Field Experience and Demonstration